 The Variable ID is a unique system identifier and needs to be named once upon creation.
 After applying the variable throughout the admin in one or more places, if the ID is then changed the variable will be deselected from wherever it's being used so name the ID something generic that does not reflect the variable's purpose.
 Use the Variable Name for descriptive namings.

 Renaming a variable ID after it's been applied on various options will deselect it and will need to be reapplied.
 Use the variable Name for descriptive namings, as names can always be changed.

-The Variable Name is used to describe the variable and can always be changed to reflect a modified variable without affecting its usage throughout the admin.
-For example, you might use a Color variable called “Dark” in several places which has an actual dark color.
-In the future, if you want to change the color to a light one, you can also change its name to “Light” or similar to reflect the modified state.
-Wherever the color variable is used in your admin, both the color value and name will be updated.
-This is in contrast to the Variable ID which should not be renamed after it’s been used in one or more places as it will unset it.
+The Variable Label is used to describe the variable and can always be changed to reflect a modified variable without affecting its usage throughout the admin.
+For example, you might use a Color variable called "Dark" in several places which has an actual dark color.
+In the future, if you want to change the color to a light one, you can also change its label to "Light" or similar to reflect the modified state.
+Wherever the color variable is used in your admin, both the color value and label will be updated.
+This is in contrast to the Variable ID which should not be renamed after it's been used in one or more places as it will unset it.

 The advantages of variables are: